-My Lord, Suppose a case of a family dispute in which the Arbitration Clause clearly specifies that a particular grand uncle of a joint family is the only person in whom all members of the family have confidence as a result of which he has been appointed Arbitrator to resolve their disputes.
-In the case of resignation or death of such grand uncle, is it possible to content that by necessary implication no other person was competent to arbitrate disputes between the family members and that, therefore, on such resignation or death, the Arbitration Clause would spend its force?
+My Lord, Suppose a Family Dispute in which the Arbitration Clause clearly specifies a Grand Uncle of a Joint Family is the only person in whom all Members of the Family have confidence.
+In the case of resignation or death of such Grand Uncle, is it possible to say by necessary implication no other person was competent to Arbitrate disputes between Family Members and, therefore, on such resignation or death, the Arbitration Clause would spend its force?

-“[However], in Yashwith Constructions this Court construed Section 15(2) liberally and held that the expression “the rules” that were applicable to the appointment of the Arbitrator would include the Arbitration Clause or Agreement itself, apart from any Institutional rules or other rules which may apply.
+“[However] Yashwith Constructions, (2006) 6 SCC 204 construed Section 15(2) liberally and held, the expression “the rules” that were applicable to the appointment of the Arbitrator would include the Arbitration Clause or Agreement itself, apart from any institutional rules or other rules which may apply.

-Under Section 15(2), where the mandate of an Arbitrator terminates, a Substitute Arbitrator ‘shall’ be appointed…unless it is clear that an Arbitration Agreement on the facts of a particular case excludes either expressly or by necessary implication the Substitution of an Arbitrator, whether named or otherwise, such a Substitution must take place.
+Under Section 15(2), where the mandate of an Arbitrator terminates, a Substitute Arbitrator ‘shall’ be appointed… unless it is clear an Arbitration Agreement on the facts of a particular case excludes either expressly or by necessary implication the Substitution of an Arbitrator, whether named or otherwise, such a Substitution must take place.

 In the present case [as opposed to the instance cited in the question] we do not have any such factual scenario nor do we have expressions such as ‘only’ which would indicate that the confidence of the parties was in only the Named Arbitrator and in nobody else.”